top of page

 On the transcription page associated with an individual, look for a button that says Add to Tree and follow the prompts to build your family tree.

-Otherwise, you'll need to copy the URL for the image you want and then create a custom event on the family tree profile pages for your relatives.
-Paste URL as a source, and you're set.
+Otherwise, you'll need to copy the URL for the image you want and create a custom event on your relatives' family tree profile pages.
+Paste the URL as a source, and you're set.

-I invite you to move beyond that home page general search forms or exploring just census records.
+I invite you to move beyond that home page general search forms or explore just census records.
 Dive into the All Record Sets feature.
-Narrow down the options to the locations you're researching anywhere around the world.
-That find my classic covers.
-And see what you can find in.
+Narrow down the options to the locations you're researching worldwide.
+That is my classic cover.
+And see what you can find.

 More Findmypast Tips and Tricks